Edge-to-edge Tilings of the Sphere by Angle Congruent Pentagons: Classification of AVCs

 \section{Classification of AVCs}

-\subsubsection{Up to three distinct angles at degree $3$ vertices}
+\subsection{Up to Three Distinct Angles at Degree $3$ Vertices}

-Starting from Table \ref{3completeAVC} and applying Sections \ref{routine1}, \ref{routine2}, \ref{routine3}, we get the complete list of all the AVCs with up to three distinct angles at degree $3$ vertices.
-One should keep the following in mind while reading the list. \begin{enumerate} \item The list assumes $f\ge 16$ (equivalent to $f\ne 12$).
-Any anglewise vertex combination with up to three distinct angles or with four distinct angles but one not appearing at degree $3$ vertices is contained in one of the AVCs in the list.
-There are some overlappings between the AVCs in the list. \item All coefficients in the necessary part (i.e., before the divider $\opt$) are positive integers.
+Starting from Table \ref{3completeAVC} and applying the techniques in Sections \ref{routine1}, \ref{routine2}, \ref{routine3}, we get the complete list of all the full AVCs with up to three distinct angles at degree $3$ vertices.
+One should keep the following in mind while reading the subsequent list. \begin{enumerate} \item The list assumes $f\ge 16$ (equivalent to $f\ne 12$).
+It contains all AVCs with up to three distinct angles, and all AVCs with four distinct angles but one angle not appearing at degree $3$ vertices. \item All coefficients in the necessary part (i.e., before the divider $\opt$) are positive integers.
 All coefficients in the optional part (i.e., after the divider $\opt$) are non-negative integers. \item All angles are distinct.
 This implies that $f$ should not take certain specific values.
-Although allowing angles to be equal can still give an AVC, such an AVC is contained in another AVC in the list. \item All optional vertices should have non-negative integer exponents and have degree $\ge 4$.
+Although allowing angles to be equal can still give an AVC, such an AVC is included in another AVC in the list. \item All optional vertices should have non-negative integer exponents and have degree $\ge 4$.
 This implies that, for the corresponding coefficient to be nonzero, $f$ should satisfy some modulus condition and has some lower bound. \end{enumerate}

-The following are the full AVCs from $\{\alpha^3\}$, which must include an extra angle $\beta$ not appearing at degree $3$ vertices.